Sales & Support: +1 (480) 360-6463

 Confidentiality

 Being a pharmacist necessitates the ability to maintain confidentiality.
-Pharmacists should be able to keep all of the patient's details confidential.
+Pharmacists should be able to keep all the patient's details confidential.
 Information about the client's medical history, diagnosis, and prescription should be kept confidential.
 This sensitive information should never be shared with community members.

 Great Analytical Skills